 Scoliopteryx libatrix (Linnaeus, 1758)

-Scoliopteryx libatrix is an attractive medium-size (FW length 18 - 22 mm) moth with angled and deeply wavy forewing margin.
+Scoliopteryx libatrix is an attractive, medium-sized (FW length 18 - 22 mm) moth with an angled and deeply wavy forewing margin.
 This common species is our only representative of the subfamily Scoleopteryginae.
 The ground color is brown, heavily rose to orange tinted, with bright mottled orange at the base extending along the lower cell to near the reniform spot.
 The lines are pale milky gray.
 The antemedial and subterminal lines are single, while the postmedial line is double.
 The latter is prominent, its anterior part runs parallel to the costa, then turns sharply to curve slightly across the distal wing to the posterior margin.
 The subterminal line is smoothly undulating, shaped roughly like the wing margin.
-A raised white spot marks the wing base, and the orbicular spot is similar.
+A raised white spot marks the forewing base, and the orbicular spot is similar.
 The reniform spot is two small black dots.
 White spots mark the cubital vein, and similar white areas are present on the feet and bases of the antennae.
 The hindwing is slightly pink tinted grayish brown.
 The head and thorax are orange brown, with midline crest on the collar.

 This moth is easily recognized by its orange and rosy hue and distintively scalloped wing margin.

 Larva is smooth, green with a white lateral line.
 It is illustrated by Miller & Hammond (2003).